 Year Ended December 31,

-2016 2015 2014
+2017 2016 2015

-Financial Advisory 56% 54% 53%
+Financial Advisory 52% 56% 54%

-Asset Management 45 47 49
+Asset Management 48 45 47

-Corporate (1) (1) (2)
+Corporate - (1) (1)

 Total 100% 100% 100%

-We also invest our own capital from time to time, generally alongside capital of qualified institutional and individual investors in alternative investments or private equity investments, and, since 2005, we have engaged in a number of alternative investments and private equity activities, including, historically, investments through (i) Edgewater, our Chicago-based private equity firm (see Note 12 of Notes to Consolidated Financial Statements), (ii) a mezzanine fund, which invests in mezzanine debt of a diversified selection of small-to mid-cap European companies and (iii) a fund targeting significant noncontrolling-stake investments in established private companies.
+We also invest our own capital from time to time, generally alongside capital of qualified institutional and individual investors in alternative investments or private equity investments, and, since 2005, we have engaged in a number of alternative investments and private equity activities, including, historically, investments through (i) Edgewater, our Chicago-based private equity firm, (ii) a fund targeting significant noncontrolling-stake investments in established private companies and (iii) until the second quarter of 2017, a mezzanine fund (the "Mezzanine Fund"), which invests in mezzanine debt of a diversified selection of small- to mid-cap European companies.
+We sold our interest in the Mezzanine Fund in May 2017.
 We also make investments to seed our Asset Management strategies.